Learning Farsi Online

 Customs of Mehregan Festival in Iran

-The Mehregan festival in Iran is steeped in a tapestry of traditional customs and rituals cherished for centuries.
+The Mehregan festival in Iran is steeped in a traditional customs and rituals cherished for centuries.
 These time-honored practices add depth and significance to the celebration, making it a truly enriching cultural experience.
 Here are some of the vital traditional customs and rituals associated with Mehregan:

 Special Clothing